bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 `<CoordSysType>CoordinateUnits` field, the units are assumed to be mm.

 ### Standard template identifiers

+All BIDS standard template coordinate system data should be in ``scanner`` coordinates of the T1w template image with units corresponding to `<CoordSysType>CoordinateUnits`.

 | **Coordinate System**              | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        | **Used by**              | **Reference**                                                                                                                      |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------- |